June 1, 2026

 What I’m building from here

-The Benefits Maximizer is becoming its own module inside Life OS — and probably the strongest proof-of-work case study for any future Life OS Build Service clients.
+The Benefits Maximizer is becoming its own module inside Life OS - and probably the cleanest first service because the value is easy to understand:

 If you want to follow along as I build more of this, the rest of the writing lives on the blog.
 Travel videos on the JustJor YouTube channel.